Following a bereavement, there are a number of tasks that need to be completed, which can make an already difficult time even more stressful.

 Probate may still be required regardless of whether a Lasting Power of Attorney (LPA) was granted during the deceased’s lifetime.
 An LPA grants someone the ability to manage an individual’s affairs and make decisions on their behalf whilst they are alive.
 A Grant of Probate gives the Executor authority to act on behalf of their estate upon death.
-Whilst the LPA may well have been held by the Executor of an estate, this must be applied for separately if probate is required.
+Whilst the LPA may well have been held by the Executor of an estate, probate must be applied for separately (if required).5

 What if the deceased didn’t leave a Will?

 If there are no family or friends to administer the estate, a professional can be instructed.
 Once a Personal Representative (the collective term used to refer to Executors and Administrators) has been appointed, the estate must then be administered under the rules of intestacy.
-As the Personal Representative is personally liable for the correct distribution of the estate, it’s important to ensure that the rightful beneficiaries inherit.
-Learn more about what happens if someone dies without a Will here.
+As the Personal Representative is personally liable for the correct distribution of the estate, it’s important to track down any missing beneficiaries to ensure that the rightful heirs inherit.
+Learn more about what happens if someone dies without a Will.

 What’s involved in obtaining the Grant of Probate?